tunroam/paper/intersection_proposal_report/140related.md

 In the context of SlyFi;
 "for such infrastructural solutions to be effective, they need both to be incorporated into wireless standards and to become widely deployed."
 [@klasnja2009]
-However, we will use the protocols available on modern clients.
+However, we will use the protocols available on COTS clients.

-Wi-Fi Protected Access version 3 (WPA3) protects clients privacy by preventing other users of the AP from being able to see their traffic.
+Wi-Fi Protected Access version 3 (WPA3) enables privacy between clients by providing individualized encryption.
 However, this does not prevent the AP provider from eavesdropping.
-Our research will use a VPN tunnel, preventing the AP provider from seeing the traffic.
+Our research will use a VPN tunnel, creating *end* (client) *to* VPN *end*point *encryption*

-When providers create Wi-Fi sharing (e.g. using Fon) between homes, they could enable Wi-Fi roaming, preventing the IP address of the client to change when walking through a street.
+When providers enable Wi-Fi sharing (e.g. using Fon) between homes, they could enable Wi-Fi roaming, preventing the IP address of the client to change when walking through a street.
-This can also be done using this protocol at a larger network (e.g. Airport), but not between houses in a street (independent APs).
+This can also be done using this protocol at a larger network (e.g. campus), but not between houses (independent APs).

 Modern web browsers are starting to use encrypted DNS, which will increase the client's privacy